kennyfraser/wp-sync-test/_pages/create-a-script-for-ip-address-discovery.md

 **Important:** The IP address of a node must not change after DCOS is installed on the node.
 For example, the IP address must not change when a node is rebooted or if the DHCP lease is renewed.
 If the IP address of a node does change, the node must be [wiped and reinstalled][1].

-1. Create a directory named `genconf` on your bootstrap node and navigate to it.
+1. From your home directory, create a directory named `genconf` on your bootstrap node and navigate to it.

-        $ mkdir -p genconf && cd genconf
+        $ mkdir -p genconf

 2. Create an IP detection script for your environment and save as `ip-detect`.
 You can use the examples below.